wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/metrics-tracking-copy.md

 * *Personalization Triggers*: Deliver dynamic content based on real-time user actions.
 * *Performance Optimization*: Identify friction points in the user journey to improve the overall experience.

+> 📘 Important Note
+>
+> * The event name and properties sent via the trackEvent hook must correspond exactly to the custom events defined in VWO’s Data360 module.
+>
+> If the event is not pre-registered in Data360, the conversion will not be recorded in the VWO dashboard.
+>
+> Event properties should match the key names and data types defined in the event setup to ensure accurate metric tracking and reporting.
+>
+> The trackEvent hook is primarily for conversion and behavioral tracking and should not be used to alter user targeting or feature rollout logic.

 ### Usage

 ```typescript TypeScript